dmitryk0z/Python-Projects/README.md

-## Welcome to My Python Projects Repository!
+## Welcome to My Python Repository!

 Here you will find my python projects (completed or in progress).